Elliptic complex on the Grassmannian of oriented 2-planes: PCS-structures of Grassmannian type

-Let $\cG_0^c\ra M$ be the lift of $\cG_0\ra M$ from Lemma \ref{lemma compatible connection}.
-A principal connection on $\cG_0^c\ra M$ which lifts the canonical principal connection on the $\G_0$-structure is determined by a choice of a principal connection on the associated determinant circle bundle $\cm\ra M$.
-If the principal connection is compatible with the underlying $cs$-structure, then there is an additional geometric structure on $\cm$.
-Notice that from (\ref{second ses}) follows that the canonical projection $\cG_0^c\ra\cm$ is a $\tilde\G_0$-principal bundle.
+Assume now that $\cG_0\ra M$ is the principal bundle of a PCS-structure of Grassmannian type.
+A principal connection on $\cG_0^c\ra M$ which lifts the canonical principal connection on $\cG_0\ra M$ is determined by a choice of a principal connection on $\cm\ra M$.
+If the principal connection on $\cm\ra M$ is compatible, as defined at the end of Section \ref{section PACS structures of GT}, with the underlying $cs$-structure, then there is an additional geometric structure on $\cm$.